rkukreja24/Projects/Food Truck Website-Web designing/README.md

-## In this repository the project done by me using Python, Django, HTML5, CSS3 and Javascript.

-**1. Flying Food Truck Website-** This website is of food truck business created using HTML5, CSS3 and JavaScript.
+**Flying Food Truck Website-** This website is of food truck business created using HTML5, CSS3 and JavaScript.

 &nbsp;&nbsp;  This website contains the following:
 - A sliding gallery of food items